starfishpatkhoo/ytcp/README.md

 # About YTCP

-This is the YTCP (YouTube Control Panel).
+This is YTCP (YouTube Control Panel).

 In short, it allows you to load YouTube in one browser window (the Player) and then control its playback/video/etc from a second browser window (the Controller).
 In addition, the Player will play the video in full screen mode automatically, and not in a small window.
 Here are two simple use cases: